michaelruppe/FSAE/Precharge/README.md

 ## Commissioning Steps
+*Refer to the [docs/schematic-v1.1](docs/schematic-v1.1.pdf) for component and test-point references.*

 *Refer to [docs/Experiments.xlsx](docs/Experiments.xlsx) for sample data collected during prototype construction.*

 This section describes the steps taken to construct and characterise the Precharge Module.
 Repeat these steps as necessary when re-commissioning later versions of the circuit.